qsnake/gpaw/doc/install/BGP/performance.rst

 1) Choosing a parallelization strategy.

-#) Selecting the correct partion size (number of nodes) and mapping.
+#) Selecting the correct partition size (number of nodes) and mapping.

 #) Choosing an appropriate value of ``nblocks``.
 The constraints on ``nbands`` are also summarized.